muratk3n/thirdwave/en/README.md

 ---

 I see ..
 The overall quality of teachers [is low](2021/03/unrivaled-beckley.md#ed).
-Therefore they come across as unskilled workers, "working class" which makes some progs to want to protect them.
+Therefore they come across as unskilled workers, "wage earners" which makes progs want to protect them.

 But this is a bad decision point to be stuck with.
-Do we cry for switchboard operators and want them to be "happy", "well-paid"?.
-No. That particular job is gone.
+Do we care for the switchboard operators, want them to be "happy", "well-paid"?.
+No.

 ---